hybridgroup/cylon-m2x/README.markdown

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js

-This repository contains the Cylon adaptor & driver for the AT&T M2X storage cloud.
+This repository contains the Cylon adaptor & driver for the [AT&T M2X storage service](https://m2x.att.com).

 Want to use Ruby on robots?
 Check out our sister project Artoo (http://artoo.io)